weitsung50110/RunawayBoy_game_app/README.md

 ## Playing scene
 ![](https://raw.githubusercontent.com/weitsung50110/Runaway_game/master/github_images/3.jpg)
 ## Google play store
-I've produce this game in Google play store.
-If you guys who are interested in this game that you can search "少年逃亡中" in google play store.
+I've produced this game on the Google play store.
+If you guys are interested in this game you can search "少年逃亡中" in google play store.
 ![](https://raw.githubusercontent.com/weitsung50110/Runaway_game/master/github_images/4.jpg)